-3.6.1 Escalation of Civil Penalties
+3 6 1 Escalation of Civil Penalties

-- A. Notwithstanding the outcome of the normal civil penalty assessment process addressed in the Enforcement Policy, the NRC may either: - 1.
+- A. Notwithstanding the outcome of the normal civil penalty assessment process addressed in Section 2.3.4 of the Enforcement Policy, the NRC may either: - 1.
 Propose a civil penalty where application of the normal process would otherwise result in a zero penalty; or - 2.
-Propose a civil penalty greater than the amount resulting from application of the normal process (i.e., greater than the base or twice the base civil penalty).

-- B. The purpose of exercising this discretion to escalate the amount of the civil penalty is to ensure that the proposed civil penalty reflects the significance of the circumstances.
+Propose a civil penalty greater than the amount resulting from application of the normal process (i.e., greater than the base or twice the base civil penalty). - B. The purpose of exercising this discretion to escalate the amount of the civil penalty is to ensure that the proposed civil penalty reflects the significance of the circumstances.
 However, in no instance will a civil penalty exceed the current statutory maximum specified in 10 CFR 2.205, as published annually in the Federal Register.
 This discretion is expected to be exercised on an infrequent basis. - C. Examples when this discretion should be considered include, but are not limited to, the following: - 1.
 Violations or problems categorized at Severity Level I or II; - 2.
 Over exposures or releases of radiological material in excess of NRC limits; - 3.
-Cases involving particularly poor licensee performance; - Cases involving willfulness; particularly instances where the licensee made a conscious decision to be in noncompliance with NRC requirements in order to obtain an economic benefit. - 5.
+Cases involving particularly poor licensee performance; - 4.
+Cases involving willfulness; particularly instances where the licensee made a conscious decision to be in noncompliance with NRC requirements in order to obtain an economic benefit. - 5.
 Cases where a licensee's previous enforcement history has been particularly poor, or where the current violation is directly repetitive of an earlier violation; - 6.
 Cases where the violation results in a substantial increase in risk, including cases in which the duration of the violation has contributed to the substantial increase; - 7.
-Cases where a licensee had made a conscious decision to be in noncompliance in order to obtain an economic benefit: - 8.
-Cases involving the loss, abandonment, or improper transfer or disposal of regulated material.
-Notwithstanding the outcome of the normal civil penalty assessment process, these cases involving the loss of material (versus loss of control of material) normally should result in a civil penalty of at least the base amount; and - 9.
-Cases involving Severity Level II or III violations associated with departures from the Final Safety Analysis Report (FSAR) identified after March 30, 2000, for risk-significant items as defined by the licensee's maintenance rule program and March 30, 2001, for all other issues.
-Such a violation or problem would consider: - a.
-The number of and nature of the violation; - b.
-The severity of the violations; - c.
-Whether the violation was continuing; - d.
-Who identified the violations; - e.
-If the licensee identified the violation, whether the violation was identified as a result of the licensee's voluntary initiative.
+Cases where a licensee had made a conscious decision to be in noncompliance in order to obtain an economic benefit; - 8.
+Cases involving the loss of control of material; and - 9.
+Cases involving an individual or a licensee where a concern exists that the outcome from the proposed civil penalty may be overly punitive rather than deterrent. - D. While Section 3.6 of the Policy lists the types of cases where a civil penalty should be considered, the Policy does not necessarily require that a civil penalty must be proposed nor does it imply a severity level.
+The Policy is indicating that the staff should have sound justification for not issuing at least a base civil penalty in these cases after following the civil penalty assessment process.
+For more egregious violations, case specific facts may also serve as a basis for doubling a base civil penalty in the described situations.
+As a result, the Regions should be prepared to address the justification for not proposing a civil penalty under Section 3.6 during any enforcement panel discussions, and a brief summary of these reasons should be documented in the Strategy Form.